GEEGABYTE1/StableFluid/README.md

 </div>

-Solution to the Incompressible Navier Stokes equations using "Stable Fluids" method proposed by Jos Stam in a closed box with a forcing that creates a bloom.
+Solution to the Incompressible Navier Stokes equations using "Stable Fluids" method proposed by Jos Stam in a closed box with a forcing function that creates a bloom.